Mughal war of succession (1707–1709): Conflict between Bahadur Shah and Kam Bakhsh

-On 20 December 1708, Kam Bakhsh marched towards Talab-i-Mir Jumla, on the outskirts of Hyderabad, with "three hundred camels, [and] twenty thousand rockets" for war with Shah.
+On 20 December 1708, Kam Bakhsh marched towards Talab-i-Mir Jumla, on the outskirts of Hyderabad, with "three hundred camels, [and] twenty thousand rockets" for war with Bahadur Shah.
 He made his son Jahandar Shah commander of the advance guard, later replacing him with Khan Zaman.
-On 12 January 1709, Shah reached Hyderabad and prepared his troops.
+On 12 January 1709, Bahadur Shah reached Hyderabad and prepared his troops.
 Although Kam Bakhsh had little money and few soldiers left, the royal astrologer had predicted that he would "miraculously" win the battle.

-At sunrise the following day, Shah's army charged towards Kam Bakhsh.
+At sunrise the following day, Bahadur Shah's army charged towards Kam Bakhsh.
 His 15,000 troops were divided into two bodies: one led by Mumin Khan, assisted by Rafi-ush-Shan and Jahan Shah, and the second under Zulfiqar Khan Nusrat Jung.
 Two hours later Kam Bakhsh's camp was surrounded, and Zulfiqar Khan impatiently attacked him with his "small force".

 With his soldiers outnumbered and unable to resist the attack, Kam Bakhsh joined the battle and shot two quivers of arrows at his opponents.
-According to Irvine, when he was "weakened by the loss of blood", Shah took him and his son Bariqullah prisoner.
+According to Irvine, when he was "weakened by the loss of blood", Bahadur Shah took him and his son Bariqullah prisoner.
 A dispute arose between Mumin Khan and Zulfikar Khan Nusrat Jung over who had captured them, with Rafi-us-Shan ruling in favour of the latter.
-Kam Bakhsh was brought by palanquin to Shah's camp, where he died the next morning.
+Kam Bakhsh was brought by palanquin to Bahadur Shah's camp, where he died the next morning.